philippslang/OCAM/README.md

 * Existing tooling and expertise
 * Long-term stability

-Where the W3C model is intentionally generic, this profile introduces **domain-specific constraints and simplifications** to better fit coaching use cases.
+Where the W3C model is intentionally generic, this profile introduces domain-specific constraints and simplifications to better fit coaching use cases.

 ### Minimal temporal anchoring

-Annotations are anchored in time using **Media Fragments**, which are designed to identify temporal segments of audiovisual media.
+Annotations are anchored in time using Media Fragments, which are designed to identify temporal segments of audiovisual media.

 Only temporal selectors are included in v0.
 Spatial selectors are explicitly excluded to: